perinbaraj/github-copilot-workshop/exercises/03-code-completion/README.md

 1. Accept a Copilot suggestion that has a subtle bug
 2. Run the code and observe the error
 3. Use Copilot to help fix the bug

+## 📋 Check Your Solutions
+Compare your results with the [sample solutions](./solutions/) when you're done.

 ## Next Step
 Move to [Exercise 4: Copilot Chat](../04-copilot-chat/README.md)